thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 DTLS security context demultiplexing is done via the 5-tuple.
 Therefore, it needs to be re-negotiated from scratch whenever the transport identifiers change.
 For example, when moving the network attachment from WLAN to a cellular connection, or when the IP address of the IoT devices changes during a sleep cycle.
 A NAT device may also modify the source UDP port after an short idle period.
 In such situations, there is not enough information in the DTLS record header for a server that is handling multiple concurrent sessions to associate the new address to an existing client.

 This memo proposes a new TLS extension {{RFC6066}} that provides the ability to negotiate, at handshake time, a transport independent identifier that is unique per security association.
 We call this identifier 'Connection ID (CID)'.
-Its function is to effectively decouple the DTLS session from the underlying transport protocol, allowing the same DTLS security association to be migrated across different sessions of the same transport, or even to a completely different transport as showed in {{fig:transp-handover}}.
+Its function is to effectively decouple the DTLS session from the underlying transport protocol, allowing the same DTLS security association to be migrated across different instances of the same transport, or even to a completely different transport as showed in {{fig:transp-handover}}.

 ~~~~~~~~~~
                                      00